SEND and Inclusion

 When necessary, we work closely with a variety of outside agencies such as Speech and Language Therapy and Educational Psychology services to gain advice and resources for our pupils.

-Our SENCO Mrs Weissbraun is always available to discuss your child’s needs.
+Our interim SENCO's Mrs Kaye and Mr Smerin are always available to discuss your child’s needs.
 Please telephone the school to make an appointment on 020 8959 6089.

 Please click the links below for additional information: